PretendingToCode/Minecraft-Packet-Fix/README.md

 ~~It's important not to update any of the files with the "node_modules" directory.
 This only works because of changes made to those core modules.
 If you copy the index.js file to your machine, and reinstall minecraft-protocol, this program will not work.~~

 Bungeecord was refusing connections because the proxy used the client's preexisting Minecraft session.
+See [the function at line 430](https://github.com/SpigotMC/BungeeCord/blob/master/proxy/src/main/java/net/md_5/bungee/connection/InitialHandler.java) for more information.
 A username and password are now required to connect to a server from the proxy (Located in login.json.)
 Still working on other forms of proxy detection from servers.

 Minecraft-protocol can now be installed and updated as needed, but modifications will be made to the module files.
 It's advised that you only use these module files with this project.